By Nchumbeni Yanthan

 Democratic management involves team members in decision-making processes.
 Managers listen to the team and accept collective advice in decision-making.
 This enables a culture of ownership and empowerment that drives higher job satisfaction along with improved creativity within the team.
 It works well in organizations where collaboration and innovation are essential.

 CEO Mary Barra of General Motors is known as a democratic leader.
-She is not afraid to ask for her team during times of decision and they work together.
-GM has all, under her reign born innovation with employees being appreciated and pitching in for the good ship.
+She is not afraid to ask for her team during times of decision, and they work together.
+GM has it all; under her reign, innovation was born with employees being appreciated and pitching in for the good ship.

 Why It Works: